notmuch/notmuch/doc/man1/notmuch-insert.rst

     ``--folder=<``\ folder\ **>**
         Deliver the message to the specified folder, relative to the top-level directory given by the value of **database.path**.
-The default is to deliver to the top-level directory.
+The default is the empty string, which means delivering to the top-level directory.

     ``--create-folder``
         Try to create the folder named by the ``--folder`` option, if it